SkylineCommunications/dataminer-docs/user-guide/Reference/Metrics/dataminer_object_model_benchmarks.md

 - Intel i7-12700 (12 core / 20 threads)
 - 32GB DDR5 RAM (4800 MT/s)
-- NVMe SSD (850K Write IOPS)
+- SSD (NVMe) (850K Write IOPS)
 - Windows 11 Pro (10.0.22621 Build 22621)
 - Elasticsearch version 6.8.23 (8GB allocated memory)
 - DataMiner version 10.3.9

 ### Summary

-A load test was conducted using DOM models that represent 'transport stream' data.
-A DOM definition representing a 'service', 'PID' and 'transport stream' were made which each had about 20 fields.
-Using realistic data, 5,000,000 DOM instances were created one-by-one.
-The average create time throughout stayed fairly constant at around 90 ms. In the end, the size of the Elasticsearch index was about 45GB.
-Querying this data using a GQI query in a low-code app remained as smooth compared to a system with significantly less DOM instances.
+A load test was performed using DOM models representing 'transport stream' data.
+DOM definitions representing 'service', 'PID', and 'transport stream' were created, each containing around 20 fields.
+Using realistic data, 5,000,000 DOM instances were sequentially created, with a fairly constant average creation time of approximately 90 ms. The Elasticsearch index size reached about 45GB.
+Query performance using a GQI query in a low-code app remained consistently smooth compared to a system with significantly less DOM instances.